-- (1) Capitalization Threshold for Recording Tangible Personal Property All tangible personal property with a value or cost equal to or in excess of the university's tangible asset threshold, which should not be greater than the amount set forth by the U.S. Office of Management and Budget's (OMB) Uniform Guidance, of \$5,000 or more and having a projected useful life of one year or more shall be recorded in the financial system as property for inventory purposes.
+- (1) Capitalization Threshold for Recording Tangible Personal Property All tangible personal property with a value or cost of \$5,000 or more and having a projected useful life of one year or more shall be recorded in the financial system as property for inventory purposes.
 Library resources with a value or cost of \$250 or more and having a useful life of one year or more shall be recorded in the financial system as property for inventory purposes.
 For the purpose of this regulation, "cost" is used if the property is purchased and represents the purchase price of the property item; "value" is used if the property is donated and represents the fair market value of the property item at the date of donation. - (2) Maintenance of Property Records Custodians shall maintain adequate records of property in their custody.
-The records shall contain, at a minimum, the information required by these regulations. - (3) Individual Records Required Each property item shall be accounted for in a separate property record.
-Related individual items that constitute a single functional system may be designated as a property group item.
+The records shall contain at a minimum, the information required by these regulations. - (3) Individual Records Required Each property item shall be accounted for in a separate property record.
+Related individual items which constitute a single functional system may be designated as a property group item.
 A property group item may be accounted for in one record if the component items are separately identified within the record.
-Examples of property items subject to group accountability include but are not limited to, modular furniture, computer components, book sets, and similar associations of items.
-All property group items, the total value or cost which is equal to or greater than \$5,000,the university's capitalization threshold, shall be inventoried under these regulations. - (4) Content of Individual Property Records Each property record shall include the following information: - (a) Identification number. - (b) Description of item or items. - (c) Physical location (the city, county, address, or building name and room number therein). - (d) Name of custodian or property manager with assigned responsibility for the item. - (e) In the case of a property group, the number and description of the component items comprising the group. - (f) Name, make, or manufacturer, if applicable. - (g) Year and/or model(s), if applicable. - (h) Manufacturer's serial number(s), if any, and if an automobile, vehicle identification number (VIN) and title certificate number, if applicable. - (i) Date acquired. - (j) Cost or value at the date of acquisition for the item or the identified component parts thereof.
+Examples of property items subject to group accountability include, but are not limited to: modular furniture, computer components, book sets and similar associations of items.
+All property group items, the total value or cost which is equal to or greater than \$5,000, shall be inventoried under these regulations. - (4) Content of Individual Property Records Each property record shall include the following information: - (a) Identification number. - (b) Description of item or items. - (c) Physical location (the city, county, address or building name and room number therein). - (d) Name of custodian or property manager with assigned responsibility for the item. - (e) In the case of a property group, the number and description of the component items comprising the group. - (f) Name, make or manufacturer, if applicable. - (g) Year and/or model(s), if applicable. - (h) Manufacturer's serial number(s), if any, and if an automobile, vehicle identification number (VIN) and title certificate number, if applicable. - (i) Date acquired. - (j) Cost or value at the date of acquisition for the item or the identified component parts thereof.
 When the historical cost of the purchased property is not practicably determinable, the estimated historical cost of the item shall be determined by appropriate methods and recorded.
-Estimated historical costs and the basis of determination shall be identified in the record and the basis of determination established in the custodian's records.
+Estimated historical costs shall be identified in the record and the basis of determination established in the custodian's records.
 The basis of valuation for property items constructed by custodian personnel shall be the costs of material, direct labor and overhead costs identifiable to the project.
 Donated items, including federal surplus tangible personal property, shall be valued at fair market value at the date of acquisition.
-Regardless of the acquisition method, the cost or value of a property item shall include ancillary charges necessary to place the asset into its intended location and condition for use.
+Regardless of acquisition method, the cost or value of a property item shall include ancillary charges necessary to place the asset into its intended location and condition for use.
 Ancillary charges include expenditures that are directly attributable to asset acquisition and placing the asset in service, such as freight and transportation charges, site preparation costs, and professional fees.